-The results of Canada’s 2019 Elections are in and Justin Trudeau has been reelected to another 4 year term as Canada’s Prime minister.
-Canada now has a Liberal minority government, which simply means that the Liberal party will now need the support of at least one opposing party in order to have a legislation passed.
+The results of Canada’s 2019 Elections are in and Justin Trudeau has been reelected to another 4-year term as Canada’s Prime minister.
+Canada now has a Liberal minority government, which simply means that the Liberal party will now need the support of at least one opposing party in order to have legislation passed.
 This should not have much effect on current and proposed immigration initiatives as most parties had the same views towards immigration.

 In Monday’s vote, The Liberals took 157 out of 338 district votes, receiving 31.3 percent of the public’s vote.
 The Conservatives won 121 seats with 34.4 percent of the popular vote.

 This year's election was a close one and after a 40-day campaign, saw many promises made regarding future immigration policies and programs.
 But what does this all mean for those hoping to immigrate to Canada?

 1. Immigration Targets Set at Inviting 370,000 Foreigners by 2023?

 The original target of inviting 1 million foreigners to immigrate to Canada by 2021 has been estimated to be surpassed due to the success of the new immigration systems such as the Express Entry system.
 Implemented in 2015, the Express Entry system has helped to streamline the immigration application process and make it more accessible to foreign applicants.